Last Updated on

 - Artist Statement Workbook

-Are you ready to start selling more art and make money?
+Are you ready to start selling more art and make more money?

 “An artist’s statement (or artist statement) is an artist’s written description of their work.
 The brief verbal representation is for, and in support of, his or her own work to give the viewer understanding.”

-Your artist statement is information that describes or gives a general introduction to your art.
+An artist statement describes or gives a general introduction to an artist’s art.

-There are two types or artist statements you will want to consider writing.
+Below are two types of artist statements you will want to consider writing.

-Long Statement – Your long statement will provide your viewer information about your artistic methods, history of your work, people who inspired you and up-to-date information on your current work.
+Long Statement – Your long statement will provide your viewer with information about your artistic methods, the history of your work, people who inspired you and up-to-date information on your current work.

 A good place to have your long statement is on your blog.
 You can include a link on your “About Me” Page or on your “Bio” Page.